 2. The Building Envelope for Heat

-Phoenix summers regularly exceed 110°F. A home built to the minimum code requirement will be functional but will carry significantly higher utility bills than one built with a properly engineered thermal envelope.
-In the Phoenix market, the incremental cost of a high-performance building envelope — better insulation, radiant barrier, low-e windows, properly sized HVAC — typically runs $18,000 to $40,000 more than minimum code.
-It typically pays back in 5–8 years through reduced energy costs.
+Phoenix summers regularly exceed 110ยฐF.
+A home built to minimum code will be functional but will carry significantly higher utility bills than one built with a properly engineered thermal envelope.
+The incremental cost of a high-performance building envelope โ better insulation, radiant barrier, low-e windows, properly sized HVAC โ typically runs $18,000 to $40,000 more than minimum code.
+It pays back in 5โ8 years through reduced energy costs and is worth every dollar in this climate.

 3. HOA and Design Review

-If you are building in a community with an HOA or architectural review committee — common in North Scottsdale, Chandler's master-planned communities, and Paradise Valley — add $5,000 to $15,000 in soft costs and 6–12 weeks to your permitting timeline.
-Some HOA architectural requirements (specific exterior materials, minimum square footages, mandated landscaping packages) also increase hard costs meaningfully.
+If you are building in a community with an HOA or architectural review committee โ common in North Scottsdale, Chandler master-planned communities, and Paradise Valley โ add $5,000 to $15,000 in soft costs and 6โ12 weeks to your permitting timeline.
+Some HOA requirements for specific exterior materials, minimum square footages, and mandated landscaping packages also increase hard costs meaningfully.

 4. Labor Market Tightness

 Phoenix's sustained construction boom has tightened the subcontractor market.
 Framing crews, tile setters, and finish carpenters are in high demand.
-The practical implication: builders with established subcontractor relationships get better pricing and better scheduling.
-A GC who is new to the market or who subcontracts work piecemeal will pay more and wait longer.
+Builders with established subcontractor relationships get better pricing and better scheduling.
+A GC who is new to the market or subcontracts work piecemeal will pay more and wait longer โ and that cost gets passed to you.

 The Biggest Cause of Budget Overruns

-After building in this market for over a decade, we can tell you the single biggest driver of budget overruns on custom homes: scope changes after construction begins.
+The single biggest driver of budget overruns on custom and semi-custom homes: scope changes after construction begins.

-A change order during framing costs 3–5x what the same decision made in design would have cost.
-Moving a bathroom that was already framed and plumbed rough-in costs far more than adjusting the floor plan on paper.
-This is why the pre-construction phase — where you lock in every detail before a shovel hits the ground — is not optional.
+A change order during framing costs 3โ5x what the same decision made in design would have cost.
+Moving a bathroom that was already framed and plumbed costs far more than adjusting the floor plan on paper.
+The pre-construction phase โ where you lock in every detail before a shovel hits the ground โ is not optional.
 It is where your budget is actually built.

 The second biggest driver: choosing a contractor based on the lowest bid.
 Low-ball bids get made up in change orders.
 The industry is not a secret.